A Robust and Constrained Multi-Agent Reinforcement Learning Electric Vehicle Rebalancing Method in AMoD Systems: Robust and Constrained MARL Framework for EV Rebalancing

 The fairness metrics of the charging utilization rate $u_c$ and supply-demand ratio $u_m$ are designed based on the difference between the local and global quantities:

-where $V^{ava}_i$ is the number of available EVs in region $i$.
+where $V_i$ is the number of vacant EVs in region $i$.
 The fairness metrics $u_s(s,a)$ and $u_m(s,a)$ are calculated given the EVs rebalancing action $a$, and the larger the better.
-One advantage of the proposed robust and constrained MARL formulation is that the form of the reward/cost function does not need to satisfy the requirements as those of the robust optimization methods~\cite{ddrobust_Miao, dddro_tcps20}, e.g., the objective/constraints do not need to be convex of the decision variable or concave of the uncertain parameters.
+One advantage of the proposed robust and constrained MARL formulation is that the forms of the reward function and constraints do not need to satisfy the requirements as those of the robust optimization methods~\cite{he2023data, dddro_tcps20}, e.g., the objective/constraints do not need to be convex of the decision variable or concave of the uncertain parameters.